telekom-mms/sectpmctl/README.md

 # 6. Install the LUKS TPM implementation
+# optionally disable swap while keys are created
+sudo swapoff -a

 # Now your machine has its own set of Secure Boot keys, test it
 sudo sectpmctl boot test